Updated October 2013

 The placenta is your baby’s support system in the womb.
 It processes your baby’s nutrients, waste and oxygen.
 It sits inside the womb alongside your baby, and is attached to the wall of the womb.
 It is linked to the baby by umbilical cord, which is attached to the baby’s stomach.
 If your placenta doesn’t work properly, your baby is at risk of health problems.

-Placental abruption and low-lying placenta are common conditions linked to the placenta that can cause premature birth.
+Placental abruption and low-lying placenta are conditions linked to the placenta that can cause premature birth.

 In placental abruption, some or all of the placenta separates from the wall of the womb before the baby is delivered.
 This can be caused by an impact such as a car crash, or may be related to a condition such as pre-eclampsia.

-Studies show that placental abruption affects up to 1% of pregnancies (though it is suspected that the actual figure may be higher as it may not always be diagnosed).
+Studies show that placental abruption affects up to one in every 100 pregnancies (though it is suspected that the actual figure may be higher as it may not always be diagnosed).

-Placental abruption can be caused by an impact such as a car crash, or may be related to a condition such as pre-eclampsia or fetal growth restriction.
+Placental abruption can be caused by an impact such as a car crash.
+It has been linked to conditions such as pre-eclampsia and fetal growth restriction.

-When placenta abruption happens the placenta is damaged and the baby may not develop properly.
+When placenta abruption happens the placenta is damaged and the baby may not get the nutrition and oxygen they need to develop properly.